donniecodesit/50dor-spendsome/README.md

 ## About This App
-This is a React Shop Mock Application built with React during Day 19 of a 50 Days of React Udemy Course.
+React project made during Day 19 of "50 Days of React" by Sufa Digital Media on Udemy.
 It is an application that allows you to properly manage a cart, adding and removing items that display in a list and dynamically update your balance and total.

 ## How To Install & Run